MollyMaclachlan/MollyMaclachlan/README.md

 I have some, minimal experience in the following languages:

-- C, OCaml, PHP, Erlang, R
+- C, Lua, OCaml, PHP, Erlang, R

 I do not have any real experience with Ruby; it shows on my "Most Used Languages" because my blog is made with Jekyll.